sunsakis/Yescrow/README.md

-# The Yes Crow - An Escrow Agent On Ethereum
+# Yes Crow - An Escrow Agent On Ethereum

 Transact with strangers online without worries.